abstract road

 The State dropped the DUI.

-The defendant was stopped for an expired tag.
-The officer observed an odor of alcohol, slurred speech, and bloodshot eyes.
-The defendant then performed various field sobriety tests and was arrested for DUI.
-He later blew a .198 and .188 in the breath machine.
+The defendant was stopped for driving with no taillights.
+The officer noticed an odor of alcohol, slurred speech, and glassy eyes.
+There was an open container of alcohol in the car and the defendant's movements were slow.
+The defendant also leaned against the car for balance.
+After performing various field sobriety tests, he was arrested for DUI.
+He later refused a breath test.

 The State dropped the DUI.